an-electric-sheep/4gif/README.md

 Additional features:

+* color reduction/dithering is performed in L*a*b* color space for psychovisually optimal results
 * splicing multiple timecode ranges from multiple videos into a single gif
 * parallel processing of ranges where possible
 * resolution/quality tradeoffs can be configured separately for each range